salbaroudi/SatelliteOrbitVisualizer/readme.md

 They were tested in pairs, and then fully integrated together with a trivial UI and visualization, as a proof of concept.
 The project was integrated as follows:

-- First, each package was installed on its own.
+- First, each package was installed on its own. :heavy_check_mark:
-- Get React+Redux running on its own.
+- Get React+Redux running on its own. :heavy_check_mark:
-- React and TypeScript
+- React and TypeScript :heavy_check_mark:
+    - This was accomplished by using a template React-Redux project with a typescript option.
 - TypeScript and Three.js
+    - Three.js can already work with TS or JS.
+We use [react-three-fibre]() to integrate React and Three properly.
+    - A template project will need to be made, as an example.
-- React, TypeScript, Three.js
+- React, TypeScript, Three.js :x:
+    - React-three-fibre uses TS.
+No need for this.
+- React, React-Three-Fibre :heavy_check_mark:
+    - Works fine.
+Usage of JSX tags to render meshes and elements.
 - React and Playwright
 - React, TypeScript, Three.js and Playwright
-- React and Nodemon
+- React and Nodemon :x:
+    - React Frameworks come with Webpack, which does the job of Nodemon for us automatically (update on save)
 - React, TypeScript, Three.js, Playwright and Nodemon.